Yoel Alroy: Political career

 Yoel entered local politics in 1973, joining the Herut party, and being placed second on its slate for the Netanya City Council.
 He was elected in 1974, but his party failed to win the mayoral election, leading to the resignation of fellow city council member and leader of the opposition, Oved Ben-Ami.
 As a result, Alroy became leader of the opposition, and served in the position from 1974 to 1983.

 In 1984, he made his intentions to retire from political life clear, but was pressured by his supporters into making a run for Mayor of Netanya.
 He won the subsequent general election and became the city's 10th Mayor.

-Shortly after Elrai took office, several new schools were opened, and existing ones were renovated.
-The municipal education system initiated extracirrucular activities, increased assistance in education for the disadvantaged and directed resources to unique projects in education, such as assisting in the absorption of thousands of immigrants from Russia and Ethiopia settling in Netanya, nurturing gifted children and assisting community centers and youth in distress.
+Shortly after Alroy took office, several new schools were opened, and existing ones were renovated.
+The municipal education system initiated extracurricular activities, increased assistance in education for the disadvantaged and directed resources to unique projects in education, such as assisting in the absorption of thousands of immigrants from Russia and Ethiopia settling in Netanya, nurturing gifted children and assisting community centers and youth in distress.
 More than a third of the city's budget was directed towards education during this period.
 In addition, Alroy made efforts to reform the city's bureaucracy, merging departments and replacing department leaders with people he saw as more qualified and competent.

 During his first term as mayor of Netanya there was a wave of development: he was responsible for the new boardwalk on the beach as well as renovating Herzl street and the Tel-Hai pedestrian street.
-He assisted in the construction of the privately-owned Sharon Mall, and efforts were made to introduce new gardens and playgrounds, while renovating the city's sidewalks.
+He assisted in the construction of the privately owned Sharon Mall, and efforts were made to introduce new gardens and playgrounds, while renovating the city's sidewalks.

-He won re-election in 1989, and continued the trend of bureaucratic reform and expansion of local infrastructure, but lost re-election in 1993 to the Likud's candidate.
+Alroy won re-election in 1989, and continued the trend of bureaucratic reform and expansion of local infrastructure, but lost re-election in 1993 to the Likud's candidate.
 He ran again in 1998, this time as an independent, but was not elected.

 Alroy later served as chairman of the Association for the Elderly in Netanya, also known as Hadar.

+Death

+Yoel Alroy died on 21 September 2023, at the age of 93.